ImaginedTime/GMUN-Committee-page/README.md

 # GMUN-Committee-page
-GMUN Committee page made for the task given for the secretary selection round by Communique, IIT KGP
+GMUN Committee page, made for the task given for the secretary selection round by Communique, IIT KGP